jasongannon/jasongannon/README.md

 <summary>Education</summary>

-Bachelor of Arts in English Literature, Purdue University, West Lafayette, IN, May 2004
+Bachelor of Arts in English Literature
+Purdue University, West Lafayette, IN
+Sep 1999–May 2004

 </details>